Arnab9Codes/Pd-Speech-Work/Classifier and Parameter Selection/readme.txt

-Selection of classifiers and parameters.
+Selection of classifiers  parameters.
 Only for best classifier is saved here.